Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 the request.
 The server then sends a response back to the client, which includes a status code indicating whether the request was successful or not, any data to include in the response body, and any headers to include with the response.
-The client-side then processes the response, displaying the data on the website for probability of parking available so the user can view it.
+The server-side then processes the response, displaying the data on the website for probability of parking available so the user can view it.
 This cycle of request and response is how the client and server are linked together in a web application.

-![Graphical user interface, text, application Description automatically generated](./docs/images/thesis/media/image18.png){width="4.080948162729658in" height="2.5342760279965004in"}
+![Graphical user interface, text, application Description automatically generated](./docs/images/thesis/media/image22.png){width="4.080948162729658in" height="2.5342760279965004in"}

-[]{#_Toc133573290 .anchor}Figure : How they work together
+[]{#_Toc133573290 .anchor}Figure 20: How they work together

 # Testing and Results